xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_1.md

 ---
 title: "Mitigating SSRF vulnerabilities in Go.
-A practical guide"
+A practical guide.
+Part 1"
 date: 2023-07-29T18:59:02+01:00
-draft: true
+draft: false
 tags: [appsec, go, ssrf]
 description: "Server-Side Request Forgery (SSRF) vulnerabilities have been around for a long time, and they still pose a significant threat to web applications, so much so this kind of vulnerability has been included in OWASP TOP 10.
 This time I will explain how to mitigate SSRF vulnerability in Go applications."
 ---